aalten77/ChicagoCrimesHeatmap/README.md

 View the following notebook for methodology used to cluster the data.
 [DBSCAN_Downtown19.ipynb](https://github.com/aalten77/ChicagoCrimesHeatmap/blob/master/DBSCAN_Downtown19.ipynb)

+### Data:
+View the following CSVs for the Chicaco Crime dataset from Google BigQuery.

 ## Heatmap Visualization:
 For Mapbox implementation of the timelapse, view the HTML file.
 [index.html](https://github.com/aalten77/ChicagoCrimesHeatmap/blob/master/index.html)